Stanford prison experiment: Funding and methodology

 Philip Zimbardo's official website described the experiment goal as follows:

 We wanted to see what the psychological effects were of becoming a prisoner or prison guard.
 To do this, we decided to set up a simulated prison and then carefully note the effects of this institution on the behavior of all those within its walls.

 A 1996 article from the Stanford News Service described the experiment goal in a more detailed way:

 Zimbardo's primary reason for conducting the experiment was to focus on the power of roles, rules, symbols, group identity and situational validation of behavior that generally would repulse ordinary individuals.
 "I had been conducting research for some years on deindividuation, vandalism and dehumanization that illustrated the ease with which ordinary people could be led to engage in anti-social acts by putting them in situations where they felt anonymous, or they could perceive of others in ways that made them less than human, as enemies or objects," Zimbardo told the Toronto symposium in the summer of 1996.

 The study was funded by the US Office of Naval Research to understand antisocial behavior.
 The United States Navy and the United States Marine Corps wanted to investigate conflict between military guards and prisoners.

-Criticism of the SPE still continues today.
-Many researchers have critiqued Zimbardo's Stanford Prison Experiment for its method, whether it meets the criteria to be a scientific experiment, and whether the guard orientation created a demand bias.

 Publishing

 Before publishing in American Psychologist and other peer-reviewed journals, the researchers reported the findings in Naval Research Reviews, International Journal of Criminology and Penology (IJCP), and the New York Times Magazine.
 David Amodio, psychology instructor at both New York University and the University of Amsterdam, dismissed Zimbardo's study, stating that releasing the article to an "obscure journal" demonstrated that Zimbardo was unable to convince fellow psychologists of the validity and reliability of his study.
-This action by Zimbardo violated the tradition of scientific dissemination by publishing in other journals before publishing in a scientific peer-reviewed journal.
+By publishing in other journals before publishing in a scientific peer-reviewed journal, Zimbardo violated the tradition of scientific dissemination.

 Zimbardo has stated that the grant agreement with the Office of Naval Research included a requirement to publish data in their journal, Naval Research Reviews.
 He states that the International Journal of Criminology and Penology invited Zimbardo to write about his study in their journal, and he then wrote an article with the New York Times Magazine to share the findings with a broad audience.
 He states that the article still needed to pass through the very strict requirements of the American Psychologist, the official journal of the American Psychological Association, in order to be published.
 After publishing the article in the American Psychologist, the findings were also reported in other peer-reviewed journals and books.